huan/watchdog.icu/README.md

 The Watchdog.ICU can reset the system if serious problems are detected.
 There needs to be a service that tells the Watchdog.ICU the system is working fine.
 If the service stops doing that, the webhook URL is called.

-Watchdog.ICU functionality on the isolated cloud against your infranstructure, it sets up a timer that times out after a predetermined period.
+Watchdog.ICU functionality on the isolated cloud against your infrastructure, it sets up a timer that times out after a predetermined period.
 The watchdog software then periodically refreshes the Watchdog.ICU timer.
 If the software stops refreshing, then after the predetermined period, the timer performs a Webhook URL call.

 ## How to Use